-The first five comments after the group definition will be displayed in the help window.
+The first six comments after the group definition will be displayed in the help window.
 These comments can be used to explain what is contained in the group.
 For example:

+'''

+(GROUP)

-(GROUP) (THIS GROUP CONTAINS HELP ON HOW TO) (USE QUICK CODE.
-WHEN THIS GROUP IS) (HIGHLIGHTED, TURN THE JOG HANDLE IN) (THE MINUS DIRECTION FOR MORE HELP.)
+(THIS GROUP CONTAINS HELP ON HOW TO)

+(USE QUICK CODE.
+WHEN THIS GROUP IS)

-Additional comments beyond five lines are not displayed by Quick Code.
+(HIGHLIGHTED, TURN THE JOG HANDLE IN)

+(THE MINUS DIRECTION FOR MORE HELP.)

+'''

 This is a method of documenting the source file for the developer of the Quick Code file.
 Documenting comments can also be hidden in the source file by placing an empty comment after group help comments.
 In the following example only the first two comments are displayed in the help window.

+'''

+(HELP)

-(HELP) (ONLY THE FIRST TWO COMMENTS ARE) (DISPLAYED IN THE HELP WINDOW.) () (THIS COMMENT IS NOT DISPLAYED)
+(ONLY THE FIRST TWO COMMENTS ARE)

+(DISPLAYED IN THE HELP WINDOW.)

+()

+(THIS COMMENT IS NOT DISPLAYED)

+'''